 The key to understanding another society is mastering its language.
 From this starting point, you can examine a country's history, its literature and culture; and by comparison you can learn more about your own society.

-Geography complements this as it addresses the key issues of today and tomorrow, such as climate change, water and ecosystem pollution, energy security, global economic problems, population pressure and a rapidly urbanising world.
-All of these factors have an impact on our daily lives, making this a rewarding and fulfilling subject to study.
+Geography addresses key issues of today and tomorrow, such as climate change, water and ecosystem pollution, energy security, global economic problems, population pressure and a rapidly urbanising world.
+These factors have an impact on our daily lives, making this a rewarding and fulfilling subject to study.

-The study of languages and geography is an exciting chance to develop a wide range of skills that will equip you for a huge range of careers, both in this country and abroad.
-You’ll develop advanced language and Geography skills, as well as a deep cultural understanding of French culture through true immersion on your Year Aboard.
+The University is in the Top 10 for French Studies in The Complete University Guide 2018.
+Studying French and geography is an exciting chance to develop a wide range of skills that will equip you for a huge range of careers, both in this country and abroad.
+You’ll develop advanced language and geography skills, and a deep cultural understanding of French culture through true immersion on your Year Abroad.

 Your French studies are designed to give you an in-depth knowledge of the language and culture of France.
 We put an emphasis on small group teaching and encourage student participation.
-We produce confident, enthusiastic, articulate graduates with excellent potential for employment in the UK and beyond.
+We produce confident, enthusiastic and articulate graduates with excellent potential for employment in the UK and beyond.

 Geography at Birmingham combines a sound academic training with an insight into practical, social, economic and environmental issues.
 You refine perspectives and develop skills in a degree programme that encourages the use of imagination and observation to resolve real problems affecting people and environments.
 Our modular structure allows you maximum flexibility in developing your own interests without channelling you into decisive choices too early.

 The degree programme is four years in length, and you will spend your third year abroad.

 Please note: this course is being withdrawn for 2019 entry so we are unable to accept deferred applications.